aaronpkelly/aaronpkelly.github.io/_posts/2017-09-24-A-REPL-for-shell-commands.md

 ---
 title: A REPL in your shell with FZF
-summary: Using fzf as a REPL for every command you type on your shell
+description: Using fzf as a REPL for every command you type on your shell
 date:   2017-09-24
-categories:
+layout: post
+tags:
 	- fzf
-  - fun
+	- repl
 ---

 # A REPL in your shell with FZF